-Give your Arduino project a lift with the Adafruit AirLift Shield () - a shield that lets you use the powerful ESP32 as a WiFi or BLE co-processor.
-You probably have your favorite Arduino-compatible (like the Metro M4 () or the classic Metro 328 ()) that comes with its own set of awesome peripherals and lots of libraries.
+Give your plain ol' microcontroller project a lift with the Adafruit AirLift - a breakout board that lets you use the powerful ESP32 as a WiFi or BLE co-processor.
+You probably have your favorite microcontroller (like the ATmega328 or ATSAMD51), awesome peripherals and lots of libraries.
 But it doesn't have WiFi or BLE built in!
-So let's give that chip a best friend, the ESP32.
-This chip can handle all the heavy lifting of connecting to a WiFi network and transferring data from a site, even if it's using the latest TLS/SSL encryption (it has root certificates preburned in).
+So lets give that chip a best friend, the ESP32.
+This chip can handle all the heavy lifting of connecting to a WiFi network and transferring data from a site, even if its using the latest TLS/SSL encryption (it has root certificates pre-burned in).

 Having WiFi managed by a separate chip means your code is simpler, you don't have to cache socket data, or compile in & debug an SSL library.
 Send basic but powerful socket-based commands over 8MHz SPI for high speed data transfer.
-You can use any 3V or 5V Arduino, any chip from the ATmega328 and up (although the '328 will not be able to do very complex tasks or buffer a lot of data).
+You can use 3V or 5V Arduino, any chip from the ATmega328 or up, although the '328 will not be able to do very complex tasks or buffer a lot of data.
 It also works great with CircuitPython, a SAMD51/Cortex M4 minimum required since we need a bunch of RAM.
-All you need is the SPI bus and 2 control pins plus a power supply that can provide up to 250mA during WiFi usage.
+All you need is an SPI bus and 2 control pins plus a power supply that can provide up to 250mA during WiFi usage.